Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs

-While the results presented are, we think, a significant breakthrough, evaluating a spectral statistic for a classically chaotic system without the semiclassical limit, it is important also to point out why it was possible to obtain this for binary quantum graphs while it has remained elusive in other systems.
+The results presented are a significant advance, evaluating a spectral statistic for a classically chaotic system without using the semiclassical limit.
+However, it is important also to point out why it was possible to obtain this for binary quantum graphs while such results are elusive in other systems.
 Firstly, quantum graphs have a very strong form of symmetry that allows the coefficients of the characteristic polynomial and also the trace formula, to be expressed as a sum of dynamical quantities without taking the semiclassical limit.
-This, indeed, is why they were proposed as a model for quantum chaos by Kottos and Smilansky \cite{KS99} and it is why breakthroughs have often been made on graphs first.
-For quantum graphs the coefficients of the characteristic polynomial also, for example, exhibit an exact Riemann-Siegel lookalike formula.
-The Riemann-Siegel lookalike formula originally discovered by Berry and Keating \cite{BK90,BK92,K92} and in another form by Bolgomolny \cite{B92} is a remarkable resummation procedure that connects long and short orbits.
-Having chosen a setting and statistic for which there is an unusually precise dynamical formula, we are then able to exploit a choice of graph, binary graphs, where a lot of dynamical information on the orbit structure can be obtained by exploiting connections with Lyndon words.
-Furthermore, the most challenging parts of the cancellation scheme use a parity argument that requires recent results for Lyndon decompositions \cite{F19-2}.
-Tantalizingly, the precise dynamical expression for the variance in theorem \ref{thm:main} suggests the intuition of Sieber and Sieber and Richter \cite{SR01,S02}, when they started by finding partner orbits with $2$-encounters, may be a key to unlock spectral statistics of chaotic systems even without the semiclassical limit.
+This is why they were proposed as a model for quantum chaos by Kottos and Smilansky \cite{KS99}.
+For quantum graphs the coefficients of the characteristic polynomial also exhibit an exact Riemann-Siegel lookalike formula.
+The Riemann-Siegel lookalike formula originally discovered by Berry and Keating \cite{BK90,BK92,K92} and in another form by Bogomolny \cite{B92} is a remarkable resummation procedure that connects long and short orbits.
+Having chosen a setting and statistic for which there is an unusually precise dynamical formula, we are then able to exploit a choice of graph, binary graphs, where a lot of dynamical information can be evaluated.
+Tantalizingly, the precise dynamical expression for the variance in proposition \ref{thm:main} suggests the intuition of Sieber and Sieber and Richter \cite{S02,SR01}, when they started by finding partner orbits with $2$-encounters, is also key to unlocking the quantum spectral statistics of classically chaotic systems without the semiclassical limit.